patrickcberry/jekyll-bootstrap4/pages/tasks.md

 #### Carsouel
 - Add a link to each text panel for additional information
+- On page change store last image in cookie or local storage and resume from next image when next displayed

 #### Contacts
 - Hover on icons not working